wu-lee/exim-disposable-aliases/IMPLEMENTATION_NOTES.md

 actually be used in routers).

-I was keen to avoid too many dependencies or convoutions like Perl or procmail or maildrop, or anything low level hard to debug, like dynamically-linked C.  This is not to say I don't like Perl or procmail or maildrop, they just seemed overkill, and the SQLite integration not directly supported as it is in Exim.
+I was keen to avoid too many dependencies or convoutions like Perl or procmail or maildrop, or anything low level and hard to debug, like dynamically-linked C.  This is not to say I don't like Perl or procmail or maildrop, they just seemed overkill, and the SQLite integration not directly supported as it is in Exim.